Moretti sparks No. 12 Texas Tech in 2nd half of 72-57 win - WHIZ News

 BIG PICTURE

 Tennessee State: The Tigers clawed all night against the reigning national runner-up.
 A bad shooting night by the Red Raiders kept the Tigers in the game, but fouls proved to be a key contributor to the loss.
-Tech made 32 of 38 free throws.
-Tennessee State faced tough competition in their first trip to Lubbock in history.
+Tennessee State faced tough competition in their first trip to Lubbock.

-Texas Tech: An eight-day break for the Red Raiders may have been a factor in their slow night.
-Ramsey, the freshman who had gotten off to a tremendous start, was 4-of-13 shooting and missed all six of his 3-point attempts.
+Texas Tech: An eight-day break for the Red Raiders may have been a factor in their slow night offensively.
 Tech’s defense, on the other hand, showed different life with solid press, zone and man coverage.

 UP NEXT